ryanatkn/gro/src/docs/build.md

 - cache checking is skipped - builds always run
 - cache is not saved - no `.gro/build.json` written
 - all build outputs are deleted - `build/`, `dist/`, and `dist_*/` removed to prevent stale state
-- you'll see: `Workspace has uncommitted changes - skipping build cache`
+- you'll see: `workspace has uncommitted changes - skipping build cache`

 ### custom cache invalidation